 That night too was not an exception.
 The Madras railway station was so crowded as usual.
-Arrival and departure of trains, hundreds of passengers, platform vendors, porters.....the typical scene of a busy Indian railway station were emerging there.
+Arrival and departure of trains, hundreds of passengers, platform vendors, porters.
+The typical scene of a busy Indian railway station was emerging there.

 We, a five member gang, boarded our train "Coromandal Express" at 21.45 hrs.
 As we had confirmed tickets, we were in a relaxed mood and entered patiently into the coach S10.
 The train would start its journey from Madras to Howrah at 22.30 hrs.
 It covers Tamil Nadu, Andhra, Orissa and finally reaches West Bengal.
 Passengers to Calcutta mainly depended on this train.

 Don't be confused why I say Madras, Calcutta, etc. During that time, these places were known so.
 Yes, the journey was made during a cold February in the year 1999.
 Now as you know Madras is Chennai and Calcutta is Kolkatta.